Affordable Housing for Emerging Adults “Aging Out” of Foster Care

 - Will the houses be furnished?

 The houses will be furnished.
-Furnishings in handicapped units will be configured to ensure that the tenants’ needs are accommodated.
+Furnishings in accessible ADA compliant units will be configured to ensure that the tenants’ needs are a primary consideration.

 - How will residents be selected?